thespad/thespad.github.io/content/posts/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023/index.md

 ---
-title: "Practical Configuration of Traefik as a Reverse Proxy For Docker - Updated for 2023"
+title: "Practical Configuration of Traefik as a Reverse Proxy For Docker - Updated for 2023 and Beyond"
 date: 2023-07-19T17:51:15.000Z
+lastmod: 2024-06-09T14:28:00.000Z
 tags: ["traefik","docker","containers","howto"]
 aliases: ["/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023"]
 author: "Adam"